 What types of metrics and reports are most important for your business?

 The last thing you want is to invest in a new platform, start to set everything up, only to realize that it’s missing a few key reports most needed by your team.

 For example, we’ve recently discussed a metric type that we see as extremely important, yet find completely under-used: velocity metrics.
-Calculations like time-to-impact (part of the top 5 planning tips for 2021!) are not commonly supported.
+Calculations like time-to-impact (part of the top 5 planning tips!) are not commonly supported.
 That’s just one metric that might be crucial to your business but not available on some platforms.